A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 What Is Image Segmentation Used For?

 Cancer has long been a deadly illness.
 Even in today’s age of technological advancements, cancer can be fatal if we don’t identify it at an early stage.
-Detecting cancerous cell(s) as quickly as possible can potentially save millions of lives.
+Detecting cancerous cells as quickly as possible can save millions of lives.

 The shape of the cancerous cells plays a vital role in determining the severity of the cancer.
-You might have put the pieces together – object detection will not be very useful here.
-We will only generate bounding boxes which will not help us in identifying the shape of the cells.
+You might have put the pieces together, but object detection will not be very useful here.
+We will only generate bounding boxes, which will not help us identify the shape of the cells.

 Image Segmentation techniques make a MASSIVE impact here.
-They help us approach this problem in a more granular manner and get more meaningful results.
+They help us approach this problem more granularly and get more meaningful results.
 A win-win for everyone in the healthcare industry.

 cancer cell segmentation

-Here, we can clearly see the shapes of all the cancerous cells.
-There are many other applications where Image segmentation is transforming industries:
+Here, we can see the shapes of all the cancerous cells.
+There are many other applications where the Image segmentation algorithm is transforming industries:

-There are even more applications where Image Segmentation is very useful.
+There are even more applications where Image Segmentation algorithms are very useful.
 Feel free to share them with me in the comments section below this article – let’s see if we can build something together. 🙂

 Different Types of Image Segmentation